-To compare two entities from two different ontologies, one considers their characteristics, i.e. their features.
+To compare two entities from two different ontologies, one considers some of their characteristics, i.e. their features.
 The features may be specific for a mapping generation algorithm, in any case the features of ontological entities (of concepts, relations, instances) need to be extracted from extensional and intensional ontology definitions.
-See also [9] and [10] for an overview of possible features and a classification of them.
-Possible characteristics include:
+Then an entity is described by the kind of appearance that is found to hold for this entity for characteristics like:

-- Identifiers: i.e. strings with dedicated formats, such as unified resource identifiers (URIs) or RDF labels. - RDF/S Primitives: such as properties or subclass relations - Derived Features: which constrain or extend simple RDFS primitives (e.g. most-specific-class-of-instance) - Aggregated Features: i.e. aggregating more than one simple RDFS primitive, e.g. a sibling is every instance-of the parent-concept of an instance - OWL Primitives: such as an entity being the sameAs another entity - Domain Specific Features are features which only apply to a certain domain with a predefined shared ontology.
-For instance, in an application where files are represented as instances and the relation hashcode-of-file is defined, we use this feature to compare representations of concrete files.
+- Identifiers: i.e. strings with dedicated formats, such as unified resource identifiers (URIS) or RDF labels. - RDF/S Primitives: such as properties or subclass relations - Derived Features: which constrain or extend simple RDFS primitives (e.g., most-specific-class-of-instance) - Aggregated Features: i.e. more than one simple RDFS primitive, e.g. a sibling is every instance-of the parent-concept of an instance - OWL Primitives: such as the usage of the sameAs relation - Domain Specific Features: i.e. features which only apply to a certain domain with a predefined shared ontology, e.g. in an application where files are represented as instances and the relation hashcode-of-file is defined, we use this feature to compare representations of concrete files

 Example We again refer to the example in Figure 1.
 The actual feature consists of a juxtaposition of relation name and entity name.
-The Car concept of ontology 1 is characterized through its (label, Car), the concept which it is linked to through (subclassOf, Vehicle), its (concept sibling, boat), and the (direct property, hasSpeed).
-Car is also described by its instances through (instance, Porsche KA-123).
-The relation hasSpeed on the other hand is described through the (domain, Car) and the (range, Speed).
-An instance would be Porsche KA-123, which is characterized through the instantiated (property instance, (hasOwner, Marc)) and (property instance, (hasSpeed, 250 km/h)).
+The Car concept of ontology 1 is characterized e.g. through its (label, Car), the concept which it is linked to through (super concept, Vehicle) resp. (subclassOf, Vehicle), its (concept sibling, boat), (direct property, hasSpeed), and the instances linked through ((instance, Porsche KA-123) resp. (type-of, Porsche KA-123).
+The relation hasSpeed on the other hand is described through e.g. the (domain, Car) and the (range, Speed).
+An instance would be Porsche KA-123, which is characterized e.g. through the instantiated (property instance, (hasOwner, Marc)), and the instantiated (property instance, (hasSpeed, 250 km/h)).